-Many ASDs close on its own in the first year of the child’s birth.
-Based on regular check ups, a doctor may suggest treatment on children with a medium or large hole at two to five years of age.
-Treatment generally involves surgical or catheter procedures to seal the hole.
+Heart hole or heart defects, in general, are the leading cause of death in birth defect related deaths.
+Although, the number is declining with the advances in health care over the past few decades increasing the chances of survival.
+As far is, hole in heart cases is considered, many ASDs close on its own in the first year of the child’s birth.
+Based on regular check ups, a doctor may suggest treatment on children with a medium or large hole in heart at two to five years of age.
+Treatment generally involves surgical or catheter procedures to seal the heart hole

-- Catheter procedure – Performed under anaesthesia, the procedure involves inserting a catheter in the vein of the groin and threading it up towards the septum.
+Performed under anesthesia, the procedure involves inserting a catheter into the vein of the groin and threading it up towards the septum.
 Two small discs that are attached to the catheter are pushed out, plugging the hole between the heart’s atria.
 Normal tissue grows around the device in six month’s time.

-- Surgery – An incision in the chest allows the surgeon to cover the hole with a special patch.
+An incision in the chest allows the surgeon to cover the heart hole with a special patch.

 Ventricular septal defects are usually monitored if they do not cause any symptoms.
 In case treatment is required, it is done through:

-What Precautions or steps are necessary to stay Healthy during the Treatment of Hole in the Heart?
+What Precautions or steps are necessary to stay Healthy during the Treatment of Hole in Heart?